 CPR Requirements: Students are required to have a current American Heart Association Basic Life Support (BLS) for Health Care Providers ecard.
-A copy of the CPR ecard must be submitted to the Nursing Office.
+A copy of the CPR ecard must be uploaded to eValue.
 CPR certification must be maintained while a student in the Nursing Program.
-It is the student's responsibility to submit copies of CPR ecard renewal to the nursing program.
+It is the student's responsibility to submit copies of CPR ecard renewal into eValue.
 The student cannot practice in the clinical setting without a current American Heart Association BLS for Health Care Providers ecard on file.
 This will be strictly enforced since practice at our clinical sites require this.
 This is a safety and compliance issue.